The liberation of Mosul from ISIS is 'imminent,' US-led coalition says

 CNN's Senior International Correspondent Nick Paton Walsh was just yards away from the mosque on the front line of the battle earlier Thursday with Iraqi units fighting ISIS.
 At that time, Iraqi forces had not yet captured the remains of the mosque, and a fierce battle was underway, he and his team reported.

-An Iraqi military spokesman told CNN that Iraqi forces secured the perimeter of the mosque, where ISIS had laid land mines.
+An Iraqi military spokesman told CNN that Iraqi forces secured the perimeter of the mosque, where ISIS placed land mines.

 'We will not relent'